 The majority of people with diabetes live in low- and middle income countries1.
 Access to reliable and affordable supplies of insulin is a challenge for many.
 In fact, it is estimated that 50 million people lack access to insulin worldwide2.

-Our continued commitment to having a low-cost insulin in our product portfolio and to producing and making human insulin available for years to come, is formulated in our Access to Insulin Commitment which was updated in 2016.
+Our continued commitment to having a low-cost insulin in our product portfolio and to producing and making human insulin available for years to come, is formulated in our Access to Insulin Commitment which was updated as of 2017.

 In 2017, Novo Nordisk sold human insulin according to the Access to Insulin Commitment in 30 of the world’s 50 poorest countries.
 In total, 0.3 million patients were treated with insulins sold at or below the ceiling price.
-The average realised price for insulin sold under the programme was 3.0 USD per vial, corresponding to 0.12 USD per patient per day.
+The average realised price for insulin sold under the programme was 3.0 USD/vial, corresponding to 0.12 USD per patient per day.